 Employee oriented leaders are sensitive to the employee’s needs and develop relationships based on mutual trust and respect.
 Change oriented leaders are focused on innovation and are willing to change and adapt to find new ways to accomplish tasks.
 Production oriented leaders are concerned with meeting goals and ensuring that work activities are geared towards accomplishing those goals.

 It’s no surprise that the employee orientation style was found to be a significant indicator of high employee engagement.
 When the employee comes first, even before vision and goals, it’s easy to see why they would feel more valued.

 But there are potential dangers of employee orientation:

 Lastly, some personalities may not be suited for employee orientation.
-Especially at the beginning, some people may need a structured system based on goals and monitoring of performance.
+Especially at the beginning of their careers, some people may need a structured system based on goals and performance feedback.
 Without it, they feel lost.

 Production-Orientation Infused with The Right Communication

 In that same study, production-oriented leaders were also able to extract high engagement from employees provided they followed a joining communication style.
 More so than any other communication style, a joining style delegates total authority to employees, allowing them to set their own targets and make their own decisions.

 So, while employees are given the freedom to plan and act, the end goal is based on the achievements of tasks.
 Employees are first and foremost judged on meeting goals, but they receive continuous direction and coaching to do so.
 Their interaction with management is bi-directional.
 Such a system fosters engagement as well as a people orientation leadership style.

 There have been other studies looking at the relationship between the characteristics of a leader and employee engagement.
 All of the behaviors leaders exhibit boil down to 5 dimensions: